Inflectra/rapise-documentation/docs/Guide/writing_to_the_report.md

 Tester.SetReportAttribute("columnName", "value");
 ```

 If `columnName` does not exist, it will be added to the report.
-Column `columnName` will be populated with `value` for rows created after this function call (unless specified otherwise).
+For rows created after this function call, `columnName` will be populated with `value` (unless specified otherwise).

 ## Adding Data